gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 died](https://singinghome.com/).
 Several friends as well.
 What matters?
 What am I about?

-I found an answer fifteen years ago, a particular phrase that has stuck with
+I found an answer fifteen years ago, a particular phrase that stuck with me:
-me: "to present each other as pure offerings to God on the Day of Christ."
-I want to be holy, and not holier _than_ thou—holier _with_ thou, by God's grace.
+"to present each other as pure offerings to God on the Day of Christ."
+I want to be holy; not holier _than_ thou, but holier _with_ thou, by God's grace.

 This phrase or intention is mostly distilled from Philippians 2:12-18: